ijagamino/ite400-finals-project/README.md

 Contains layouts for header, footer and navbar.

-- #### Seller Folder
+- #### User Folder

-Contains seller-specific pages such as their overview(index), login, and profile page.
+Contains buyer-specific pages such as their overview(index), login, and profile page.

 - #### Root Directory